California Tax Relief: Resolve FTB, EDD & CDTFA Issues with Boulanger CPA

 - Offset of State and Federal Refunds – The FTB can intercept state and federal tax refunds to apply toward unpaid tax liabilities.

 These aggressive collection tactics can create serious financial hardship and significantly impact an individual’s or business’s financial standing.
-At Boulanger CPA and Consulting PC, we work diligently to negotiate with the FTB and implement strategies to halt or mitigate enforced collection actions, including stopping tax levies and wage garnishments.
+At Boulanger CPA and Consulting PC, we work diligently to negotiate with the FTB and implement strategies to halt or mitigate enforced collection actions, including helping you stop a California FTB bank levy before it happens.

 Statute of Limitations on Tax Debt